allegro/allegro.tech/_posts/2017-03-08-hitting-the-wall.md

 This error will be thrown by Marathon when you want to deploy a critical fix ([Murphy's law](https://en.wikipedia.org/wiki/Murphy's_law) works perfectly).
-This was a huge problem until Marathon 0.13 but now Zookeeper compression is turned on by default and it’s generally working but still it’s not unlimited, especially if your app definitions do not compress well.
+This was a huge problem until Marathon 0.13 but now, Zookeeper compression is turned on by default and it’s generally working but still, it’s not unlimited, especially if your app definitions do not compress well.

 Another issue with Zookeeper, like with any other high consistency storage, is delay between the nodes.
-You really want to put them close and create a backup cluster in another zone/region to quickly switch if there is an outage.
-Having cross DC Zookeeper clusters will cause long write times and often reelection.
+You really want to put them close and to create a backup cluster in another zone/region to switch quickly in case of an outage.
+Having cross DC Zookeeper clusters cause long write times and often reelection.

 Zookeeper works best if you minimize the number of objects it stores.
 Changing `zk_max_version` _(deprecated)_ from default 25 to 5 or less will save some space.